 Need to know about New Jersey beaches, their badge fees, parking, restrooms, Boardwalks, rules, and whether fishing is permitted?
 You can find that information below at each of the county beach pages.

-New Jersey's beaches are severely affected by the CoVid-19 pandemic.
-Most NJ Beaches and Boardwalks are currently open with some restrictions.
+New Jersey's beaches and Boardwalks are currently open with some restrictions.
 Social distancing, as a minimum is expected to be enforced.
-This year, beach goers are advised to check the on-line status of the beach before visiting the beach of your choice, to ensure the restrictions are clearly understood before venturing out.
+Beach goers are advised to check the on-line status of the beach before visiting the beach of your choice to ensure the restrictions are clearly understood before venturing out.

 Avon By The Sea